-The concept of the wellenklænge festival is based on contemporary currents.
-As the art directors team we feel it is our mission to draw a truthful and varied picture of the current music scene and also to address relevant socio-political issues.
+The wellenklænge festival Lunz am See sees itself as a confluence of contemporary currents.
+As the art directors team we feel it is our mission to show a varied picture of the current music scene and also to address relevant socio-political issues.

-We are more connected than ever, but are we really united?
-The virtual network that spans the entire globe enables communication and a feeling of connectedness that we can greatly benefit from, given we do it with the right focus, and if we use the tools at hand sensibly.
-A sense of community beyond borders.
+Today, we are more connected than ever, but does this really make us feel united?
+The virtual network that spans the entire globe enables communication and a feeling of connectedness that we can greatly benefit from.
+If we do it with the right focus, and if we use the tools at hand sensibly, we can create a sense of community beyond borders.
 If we don’t, that social network can as well lead to segregation and anti-social behaviour.

-Now, what is it that lets us feel both connected and united?
-Where can we recognize and accept our interdependence and our connectedness?
+What is it that makes us feel both connected and united?
+Where can we recognize and accept both our interdependence and our connectedness?

-Our wellbeing is inextricably connected to the wellbeing of others, many life philosophies would agree.
-A large scale survey* in the field of happiness research confirms that happiness or wellbeing primarily builds on intact relationships.
+Our well-being is inseparably linked to the well-being of others, many life philosophies would agree.
+A large scale study* in the field of happiness research confirms that happiness or wellbeing primarily depends on the quality of interpersonal relationships.

-Even when this basic need is seemingly not always a top priority in our daily lives, or when life – for some – is a mere struggle for survival, we would like to put connectedness in the focus of this year’s wellenklænge festival and address the following questions:
+Even though this basic need is not always a top priority in our daily lives, and even though life for some is a mere struggle for survival, we would like to put connectedness in the focus of this year’s wellenklænge festival and address the following questions:

 What role can music play when it comes to experiencing connectedness and bringing people closer together?
-What can we learn from consonant instruments and from the cooperation and collaboration that is essential for ensemble playing?
+What can we learn from consonant instruments and from the cooperation that is essential for ensemble playing?
 Is music an adequate medium for overcoming the feeling of separateness?
 We would like to find out in our evening concerts.

-Our See.Rund.Gang aims to investigate the neighbourly relations of the creatures in and around the lake from both a scientific and a musical standpoint and seeks to explore their interactions and interdependencies.
+Our See.Rund.Gang aims to investigate the neighbourly relations of the creatures in and around the lake from both a scientific and a musical perspective and explore their interactions and interdependencies with the lake.

 Julia Lacherstorfer & Simon Zöchbauer